Createdd/Writing/2020/articles/amdGpuOnMac.md

 ![](https://images.unsplash.com/photo-1591405351990-4726e331f141?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2250&q=80)
 *Photo https://unsplash.com/photos/aVeKubCF-48*

 Every machine learning engineer these days will come to the point where he wants to use a GPU to speed up his deeplearning calculations.
-I happen to got an AMD Radeon from a friend.
-Unfortunately I saw that there is a big difference between AMD and Nvidia GPUs, whereas only the later is supported greatly in deeplearning libraries like Tensorflow.
+I happen to get an AMD Radeon from a friend.
+Unfortunately, I saw that there is a big difference between AMD and Nvidia GPUs, whereas only the later is supported greatly in deeplearning libraries like Tensorflow.
 I came across some articles and made my mac+amd gpu setup work anyways. :rocket:

-This can be seen as a comprehension of other articles (see "additional reading") and some additional solutions from my side during implementation.
+This can be seen as comprehension of other articles (see "additional reading") and some additional solutions from my side during implementation.

 ## Disclaimer